(10) Advancing Up the Vaping Ladder with Egos and Mods

 __________________________________NEXT VAPING STEP: EGO'S TO MODS Grimm Green video

 iTaste MVP with iClear 30 clearomizer

 The next step up are APVs (advanced personal vaporizers), or mods.
 These offer even more options with replaceable rechargeable batteries, or large-capacity built-in rechargeable batteries like the above Innokin iTaste MVP.
 This APV is a box mod which can go up to 3 days on a charge.
 This is an affordable regulated mod for entry level or advanced vapors alike.
 It can be used while using the charging cord to save even more battery life.
 The smaller iTaste VV3 has the same features with less battery time.

 Provari with RBA juice attachment

 Above is a tube-form mod that uses replaceable rechargeable batteries, called a Provari from Provape.
-It's a high end regulated mod which has variable voltage, built-in battery voltage and ohm meters, LED display to provide information feedback, and is known for its ability to precisely sustain the set voltage from the beginning of a new battery until it needs to be replaced.
+It's a high end regulated mod which has variable voltage, built-in battery voltage and ohm meters, LED display to provide information feedback, and is known for its reliability and ability to precisely sustain the set voltage from the beginning of a new battery until it needs to be replaced.